hailocab/go-geoindex/README.md

 Splits the earth surface in a grid.
 At each cell we can store data, such as list of points, count of points, etc. It can do KNearest and Within queries.

+### Demo

+http://go-geoindex.appspot.com/static/nearest.html - Click to select the nearest points. http://go-geoindex.appspot.com/static/cluster.html - A map with 100K points around the world.
+Zoom in and out to cluster.

 ### API

 ```go